xenserver/status-report/README-pytest-chroot.md

 # Documentation on the pytest-chroot framework

-This (older) test environment runs `xen-bugtool` in a container with simulated `root` capabilities, allowing it to be run by any regular user without requiring special system configuration.
+This test environment runs `xen-bugtool` in a container with simulated `root` capabilities, for regular users without requiring special system configuration.

 Because it uses a container, developers using it must be familiar with tests that executes code which switches into a container.